-- □ Upon original entry into school
+- Upon original entry into school

 - □ In the Sixth Grade

 - □ In the Eleventh Grade

-- □ New entrants in all grades who do not have a health record on file.
+- New entrants in all grades who do not have a health record on file.

-Standard Medical Forms that you may give your doctor to complete are available at the school office upon request.
+Standard Medical Forms that you may give your doctor to complete are available on the website or at the school office upon request.
 Copies of physical forms from your physician's office are also acceptable.